blind-anonymous/entity-matchers/README.md

 # entity-matchers
-Source code for "Progression or Stagnation?
-A Worrying Analysis of Neural Entity Matchers"
+Source code for "A Critical Re-evaluation of Neural Methods for Entity Alignment"

 ## Installation process
 In order to run the code, you need to do the following steps: